TravaOpenJDK/trava-jdk-11-dcevm/README.md

 ## Install
 Download [windows/linux/macos binaries](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm/releases), unpack and set JAVA_HOME to it's location (or add it as JDK to your IDE).

+##  News since Dcevm11.0.9

-###  Dcevm11.0.9 - new JVM option -XX:HotswapAgent
+### New JVM option -XX:HotswapAgent
-Starting with dcevm-11.0.9 HotswapAgent support is disabled by default.
-HotswpaAgent support in JVM could be enabled in 3 different modes:
+Starting with dcevm-11.0.9 HotswapAgent is disabled by default.
+HotswpaAgent support can be enabled in 3 different modes:
 - `-XX:HotswapAgent=fatjar` turns on internal fatjar HotswapAgent
 - `-XX:HotswapAgent=core` turns on internal core HotswapAgent
-- `-XX:HotswapAgent=external` setups HotswapAgent support in JVM and leaves settings of external HotswapAgent on user.
-User must supply hotswap-agent.jar by additional argument e.g. `-javaagent:<path>/hotswap-agent.jar`
+- `-XX:HotswapAgent=external` setup HotswapAgent support in JVM and leaves settings of external HotswapAgent on user.
+User must supply hotswap-agent.jar using additional argument e.g. `-javaagent:<path>/hotswap-agent.jar`
 - `disabled` - default value.

+### G1 garbage collector is default
+Since dcevm11.0.9 G1 is default garbage collector, it improves compatibility with standard JDK.
+It is first necessary step to replace system JDK by dcevm in the future.
+Serial GC can be turn on by standard option `-XX:+UseSerialGC`

 ## Configure
 For HotswapAgent configuration look at [hotswapagent.org](http://hotswapagent.org/).
 HotswapAgent support can be turned on using option `-XX:HotswapAgent=[fatjar,core,external]`

 ## Additional Info

+### Changes in dcevm11
 Starting with dcevm11 option **-XXaltjvm=dcevm** is not supported anymore.
 There is a full java-11-openjdk distribution instead of it.

-**WARNING**: OpenJDK-hotswap (dcevm) is not intended to be used as a system JDK, since it uses serial GC by default, however it is possible to use *G1* now.

 ### Content
 * java11-openjdk-dcevm-linux.tar.gz - **linux** x64 JDK binary bundled with latest SNAPHOT release of hotswap-agent.jar